oehf/ipf/src/site/markdown/migration-6.0.md

 The `.map` loader logs a warning for each mapping that uses the convention.

+For the same reason, the HL7 v2/v3 translators ask two new mappings instead of `hl7v2v3-interactionId-eventStructure`, whose values were composites like `A01~ADT_A01`:
+`hl7v2v3-interactionId-triggerEvent` (`A01`) and `hl7v2v3-interactionId-messageStructure`
+(`ADT_A01`). `map('…eventStructure')[0]` becomes `map('…triggerEvent')`.
+Both mappings are in
+`hl7-v2-v3-translation.mapping.xml`, and in the legacy `hl7-v2-v3-translation.map` as well, so a configuration still reading the latter keeps working.
+A copy of that file an application maintains itself needs the two mappings added.

 #### Empty values are literal

 An entry mapping to `''` now always yields `''` and never falls back to the mapping's `ELSE`